roman808080/CopyFile/docs/deployment_with_conan.md

 Install virtual environment
 ------------

+The next thing which we need to do is to create a local python environment in our directory which we will be able to use instead of the global interpreter.

 It is required to execute the next command to create a local python environment in the local directory:
 ~~~bash
 virtualenv -p python local_python